We Need Your Sightings!

 Since 1996, members of REEF have been proactively increasing awareness and engaging in removals of non-native species before they can become established and cause problems in Florida’s coastal waters.
 Removals in 1999 and 2002 of four Indo-Pacific Batfish (Platax orbicularis) from Molasses Reef in Key Largo set the stage for an invasive species outreach and control campaign, followed by the removal of a Whitetail Dascyllus Damselfish and the Mimic Lemon Peel Surgeonfish from Blue Heron Bridge and a Humpback Grouper from Biscayne National Park in 2012 by a local spearfisher.

 Since 1984, 41 species of non-native marine fish have been documented in Florida coastal waters (a hotspot for nonnative species), most believed to be released aquarium pets (Semmens et al. 2004 and Schofield and Akins 2019).
 Sightings and reports of nonnative species from the REEF Programs are included in the US Geological Survey Nonindigenous Aquatic Species database and are incorporated into the lionfish range map generated by the USGS.
 USGS, REEF and Frost Science have worked together since 2008 to detect and coordinate rapid removals of non-native marine fishes from Florida waters.
 Whenever possible the non-native fish are collected alive and displayed at Frost Science Aquaria for an exhibit of exotic marine species including a Blotched Foxface captured from Dania Beach in 2016.
+Recently, the non-native Regal Demoiselle was added to this non-native marine fish aquarium after one was captured from West Palm Beach by USGS and Frost Science.
+The species has been recorded in higher abundance in Florida waters and has the potential to become an invasive threat.
+To learn more, view our webpage on the Regal Demoiselle.

 Scientists acknowledge the importance of early detection and rapid response in part because of lessons learned from the lionfish, a destructive marine invader, which was first reported off of South Florida in 1985.
 It soon invaded the Atlantic coast of the United States, Caribbean and Gulf of Mexico, with unprecedented, alarming speed.
 “No one saw the lionfish invasion coming, and we definitely don’t want to be surprised like that again,” said USGS Fish Biologist Pam Schofield.
 “Our research with lionfish shows that it is vitally important to remove non-native marine fishes as soon as we see them – before they have the chance to build up a population and spread like lionfish have done.”
 Prevention is the best case scenario, but barring that, early detection and rapid response are key to preventing another lionfish-like invasion.